alexanderwalkeriii/alexanderwalkeriii.github.io/projects.md

 permalink: /projects/
 ---

-<h1>Projects</h1>

 ## [Black English for Lawyers (Under Construction)](/projects/black-english/)

 <p>
-  Black English is misunderstood by lawyers, and that needs to change.
-This is the online companion to a paper I am working on.
-It aims to serve as an audio resource so that learners can not only read but also hear specific features of Black English.
+  An online repository of audio recordings of Black English collected from the internet and live sources.
+A companion to my paper _Black English for Lawyers: A Primer_ that aims to make accessible some of the linguistic features of Black English for a legal audience.
 </p>